MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ## Create Azure service principals

-To provision and deploy resources targeting Azure inside CI or CD, you must create an Azure service principal for use.
+To provision and deploy resources targeting Azure inside CI/CD, you must create an Azure service principal for use.

 Perform the following steps to create Azure service principals: